konnodonnoi/konnodonnoi/README.md

 - 🔭 I’m currently working on ... shat
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ... shat
-- 🤔 I’m looking for help with ... shat
+- 🤔 I’m looking for help with ...
 - 💬 Ask me about ... shat
 - 📫 How to reach me: sheyyyyyttyt
 - 😄 Pronouns: shat